Students hanging out in the conservatory

 Additional Announcements

-The World of Biology Photo Competition 2026
+The World of Biology Photo Competition 2026 - ONE WEEK LEFT TO SUBMIT!

 The School of Integrative Biology (SIB) Photo Competition is back!
 We invite all members of SIB to share their perspective on the world of biology through photography, from natural landscapes and organisms to biologists at work and biological imaging.
 Prizes will be awarded in multiple categories, with winners being displayed during the SIB Awards Ceremony and then displayed in either Morrill Hall or the Natural History Building.
 All eligible SIB members are encouraged to participate.